sal55/langs/mfeatures.md

 ### Initialisation of Arrays and Records

+For static variables, scalars, arrays and records can only be initialised with compile-time expressions, or those involving addresses of static variables (there are limits on how complex the latter can be).

-Scalars can be initialised in the same way they can be assigned to.
-But it is not possible to assign to arrays and records from an array/record constructor:
+For non-static (ie. stack frame), they can be initialised in the same way they are assigned to.

-     [3]int A

-     A := (10,20,x)           # not allowed, even if x is constant

-They can be initialised from a construct, but only for static variables (ie. using '=' rather than ':='), and the constructs must consist of compile-time expressions, or static addresses in the case of pointers:

-     static [3]int A = (10,20,30)    # Note '=' not ':='

-Outside of a function. 'static' is not needed.
+Assigning to arrays and records is a recent feature, although there are some limitations: char arrays can't be initialised or assigned to this way.

+This is becomes the assignment is done an element at a time, and would be inefficient to assign a string to an char-array by loading and storing a character at a time.
+Otherwise it can be:

+    []int A := (x,y,z)      # x,y,z represent runtime expressions; A will have a length of 3
+    date D := (x,y,z)
+    D := (p,q,r)

 ### Creating Amalgamated Files